-In this guide, we'll show you how to create the Floating Particles effect!
+In this guide, we'll show you how to create an effect with particles effect!

 This effect is one of our featured templates.
 You can find it by opening Spark AR Studio and selecting Samples, or by downloading the sample content.
 You can adapt any of the assets in this effect in your own projects.